 Tools needed: Panel tool, 7mm driver

 Read our Car Stereo Buying Guide for shopping tips and advice.

 Steering wheel audio controls

-It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your Expedition.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your Expedition's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 These big front doors deserve some serious speakers (Crutchfield Research Photo)

 The Expedition has a set of component speakers in the front doors, full-range speakers in the rear doors, and, in some cases, a subwoofer in the cargo area.